 “All my bags are packed...
 I’m ready to go”...
 I remember the words of the John Denver classic song Leaving on a Jet Plane very clearly as part of my folk music childhood.
-I did not realize then the amount of times I would actually be using those words (or singing the rest of the song to whomever is around!) but when my life as a “Global Yogi” started to jump from city to city and continent to continent, these words became almost a weekly mantra.
+I did not realise then the number of times I would actually be using those words (or singing the rest of the song to whoever is around!) but when my life as a “Global Yogi” started to jump from city to city and continent to continent, these words became almost a weekly mantra.

-As a whole, traveling is a Vata activity having to do with the Air / Wind element and movement.
+As a whole, travelling is a Vata activity having to do with the Air / Wind element and movement.
 So generally speaking, we want to keep Vata inducing practices and habits to a minimum when we are in that realm anyway.
-Foods, activities and yoga practices that help with restoring Kapha energy, or Earth energy are recommended.
+Foods, activities and yoga practices that help with restoring Kapha energy or Earth energy are recommended.

 Day of Travel: